 This comfortable oasis is a fantastic space for learning, gathering, and connecting.

-Home to Temple's Sukkah, the courtyard is a beautiful and enclosed outdoor setting used for "waterplay" with kids in the summer, wedding receptions, or various special events.
+Home to Temple's Sukkah, the courtyard is a beautiful and enclosed outdoor setting used for wedding receptions or various special events.

 Between the courtyard and Ettelson-Wax Hall, this area connecting the Scheidt Family Center and the atrium lobby is perfect for Shabbat dinners or for special events.